 Pipe Flushing is a pre-commissioning activity.
 Piping and pipeline systems are flushed before commissioning the line or put into action.
 Pipeline or Pipe Flushing can be defined as the activity where a sufficient quantity of fluid is pumped through the piping or pipeline section with sufficient velocity to forcibly remove construction debris, dust, rust, mill scale, oil, grease, or any other kind of impurities.
 The section of piping or pipeline system requiring flushing is defined beforehand and then a detailed pipe flushing plan is made for execution.

 Pipe flushing is usually done for pipes with sizes 10 inches or less.
 For larger pipes, the fluid quantity requirement becomes so large that it slowly becomes impractical.
-So, full bore pipe flushing is usually not done for pipes with size 12 inches or larger.
+So, full-bore pipe flushing is usually not done for pipes of size 12 inches or larger.

 Types of Pipe Flushing